D&D 5.5e Rules — Hiding and Cover and Surprise and Initiative

 • If an opponent gets within ten feet of me, I will Dash away.
 [Movement from a Ready is only up to your normal full movement, and is an alternative to taking an Action; Dash would be an Action, but it doesn’t actually move you, it just changes how far you can move.]

-• If people come out of one of the other three doors to the room, I shoot them.
-[Unless the doors are right next to each other, that’s too much to keep track of for a trigger; I tend to rule that focus of that sort is, most, over a 90 degree arc, about how broadly you can really see without moving your head.]
+• If people come out of one of the other three doors into the room, I shoot them.
+[Unless the doors are right next to each other, that’s too much to keep track of for a trigger; I tend to rule that focus of that sort is, at most, across a 90 degree arc, or about how broadly you can really see without moving your head.]

 Remember that you are not obliged to follow through on a Readied action; you have enough Reaction time to either do the Readied action or to abort it (which, for a spell, means the slot has still been used up).